dcini4/documentation/content/applications/websites/ecommerce/managing_products/products.rst

 - :guilabel:`Type:` select if it is either a **file** or a **URL**.
 Accordingly, you either have a :guilabel:`File Content (base64)` field to upload your file, or a :guilabel:`URL` field to enter your URL.
+- :guilabel:`MRP: Visible at`: you can choose between :guilabel:`Hidden` or :guilabel:`Bill of Materials`.
+  Leave :guilabel:`Hidden` if the document shall only be accessible on the product form.
+Select :guilabel:`Bill of Materials` to visualise this document as a product attachment when this product is in a bill of material.
+- :guilabel:`Sale: Visible at`: either select :guilabel:`Hidden`, :guilabel:`On quote`, :guilabel:
+  `On confirmed order` or :guilabel:`Inside quote pdf`.
+This allows you to share the document with your customers within a sale.
+Leave it :guilabel:`Hidden` if you do not want to share this document with sales customer.
+Select :guilabel:`On quote` so this document will be sent to and accessible by customers at any time (e.g Product description files). :guilabel:`On confirmed order` means that the document will be sent to and accessible by customers. (e.g User manual or digital content).
+  Lastly, :guilabel:`Inside quote pdf` signifies that the document will be included in the pdf of the quotation between the header pages and the quote table.
 - :guilabel:`Website`: the website on which that file is *available*.
 If you want it available for *all* websites, leave it empty.